 I spent my first day wandering the old town.
 I gazed at the Metekhi Church with its giant equestrian statue of King Vakhtang Gorgasali overlooking the Mtkvari River.
 This is where the king built his palace when he made Tbilisi his capital in the fifth century.
 (Legend has it that he founded Tbilisi while hunting and discovered the sulfur baths, but a city existed here long before he came along!
 He just revived it.)
 The simple, domed-shaped brick building is popular with locals, as legend says the fifth-century martyr St. Shushanik was buried here.

 From there I walked across the bridge, toward the famous sulfur baths, a collection of brick-domed buildings containing subterranean bathhouses.
 These baths helped make Tbilisi famous, as the waters are claimed to help soothe symptoms in chronically ill patients, like arthritic pain or poor blood circulation.
-There used to be 63 of these baths in Tbilisi, but there are only a handful left now.
+There used to be 63 of these baths in Tbilisi but only a handful are left now.
 They are still wildly popular, though I don’t see the charm in smelling like rotten eggs.
-(But I’m a weirdo, so what do I know?)

 These bathhouses straddle a small river that feeds them and then meanders through a canyon that you can follow to the amazing Dzveli Tbilisi sulfur waterfall.
 There, the sound of the city melts away, and you feel more like you’re in a national park than a national capital.

 I wandered some more and located the entrance to Tbilisi’s gigantic National Botanical Garden, where I found a zip line, tons more waterfalls and rivers to swim in (which, given the high temps during my visit, were well utilized by locals), hiking paths, and flowers and shrubbery.
 Amidst this peace, I often had to remind myself that I was in a chaotic major city and not some little quiet mountain town.